demisto/content/Packs/Palo_Alto_Networks_Security_Advisories/Integrations/PaloAltoNetworksSecurityAdvisories/README.md

 Queries the public repository of PAN-OS CVEs.
-This integration was integrated and tested with version 1 of the Palo Alto Networks Security Advisories API
+This integration was integrated and tested with the [beta](https://security.paloaltonetworks.com/api) version 1 of the Palo Alto Networks Security Advisories API.

 The Palo Alto Networks Security Advisories API is a representation of the GUI; https://security.paloaltonetworks.com/